Yesterday morning we left the Grand View RV Park and drove west on

 Palmer; we had to wait there about ten minutes for a pilot truck

-to take us through a mile of muddy gravel break:
+to take us about a mile through a dirt section:

 The next nine miles are still being paved and were OK since we got to